Kargil War: Discovery of infiltration and mobilisation

 The infiltrators, apart from being equipped with small arms and grenade launchers, were also armed with mortars, artillery and anti-aircraft guns.
-Many posts were also heavily mined, with India later stating to have recovered more than 8,000 anti-personnel mines according to an ICBL report.
+Many posts were also heavily mined, with India later stating it recovered more than 8,000 anti-personnel mines, according to an ICBL report.
 Pakistan's reconnaissance was done through unmanned aerial vehicles and AN/TPQ-36 Firefinder radars supplied by the US.